 India is the largest film producing country in the world and its output has a global reach.
-After years of marginalisation by academics in the Western world, Indian cinemas have moved from the periphery to the centre of the world cinema in a comparatively short space of time.
+After years of marginalization by academics in the Western world, Indian cinemas have moved from the periphery to the center of the world cinema in a comparatively short space of time.
 Bringing together contributions from leading scholars in the field, this Handbook looks at the complex reasons for this remarkable journey.

 The Handbook provides a comprehensive and cutting edge survey of Indian cinemas, discussing Popular, Parallel/New Wave and Regional cinemas as well as the spectacular rise of Bollywood.
-It is an invaluable resource for students and academics of South Asian Studies, Film Studies and Cultural Studies.
+It is an invaluable resource for students and academics of South Asian Studies, Film Studies and Cultural Studies

 "The fresh approaches of this landmark text will no doubt serve to open up new ways of understanding this most prolific of film-producing countries." - Shamira A. Meghani, Asian Affairs